 - The manga Hana No Namae, "The Name Of The Flower", lives off this trope.
-The 'brooding boy' is Kei Mizushima, a famous writer of depressing, nihilistic works, who himself has a tragic past and struggles with deep depression.
-The 'gentle girl' is Chouko Mizushima, the distant relative he takes in after her parents die in a car accident, who grows flowers in his yard, is quiet, soft spoken and kind and in love with him.
-The story resolves around Chouko's desire to love and save him from his depression and Kei's feeling that he doesn't deserve it, or can never bring himself out of it enough to do anything but drag her down with him.
+The 'brooding boy' is Kei Mizushima, a famous writer of depressing, nihilistic works, who himself has a tragic past and struggles with mental illness.
+The 'gentle girl' is Chouko Mizushima, the distant relative he takes in after her parents die in a car accident, who grows flowers in his yard, is quiet, soft spoken, and kind, and in love with him.
+The story revolves around Chouko's desire to love and save him from his depression and Kei's feeling that he doesn't deserve it, or can never bring himself out of it enough to do anything but drag her down with him.

 - Kaya and Kyouhei from Midnight Secretary.
 Kyouhei is the brooding, jerkass, prideful vampire who always wears black suits.
 Kaya is his good-hearted secretary, who is kind, gentle and takes care of all his needs without complaint.
 After some Character Development on Kyouhei's part, her maturity and kindness reforms him (mostly).

 - Revolutionary Girl Utena subverts this (like everything else) with Wakaba's crush on Saionji.
 It ends in massive tears.